 Use this parameter to specify the administrator's first name.

 Use this parameter to specify the administrator's last name.

 Use this parameter to specify the administrator's email.

 Use this parameter to specify the administrator's password.

 You can run the Dynatrace Managed installer in any of the following modes:

---install-silent — Use this parameter to install with default settings.
-You can use this parameter to automate Dynatrace Managed installation (no prompts).
+Use this parameter to install with default settings in non-interactive mode.
+You can use this parameter to automate Dynatrace Managed installation.
 You can use other command line parameters to bypass some of the default settings.

 --backup-file parameter.
 Backup is performed by Dynatrace Managed on a daily basis once you've enabled and configured backup on Dynatrace Managed.